tailhook/vagga/docs/overlayfs.rst

 1. Make of use of overlayfs in :volume:`Snapshot` volume.
 This will be enabled by a volume-level setting initially.
 In perspective the setting will be default on systems that support it.
+2. Use overlayfs for ``_run --writable`` and transient copies
-2. Use overlayfs for :step:`Container` step.
+3. Use overlayfs for :step:`Container` step.
 This will be enabled by a container-level setting.
 Which, presumably, will always be disabled by default.
-3. Add ``vagga _build container --cache-each-step`` to ease debugging of container builds (actually to be able to continue failing build from any failed step)
+4. Add ``vagga _build container --cache-each-step`` to ease debugging of container builds (actually to be able to continue failing build from any failed step)